 Long-time Tigers second Lou Whitaker took part in Alan Trammell's number-retirement ceremony, then met the media Sunday at Comerica Park.
-Tony Paul, The Detroit News
+The Detroit News

 Detroit — Does he believe he belongs?
 Of course he does.

 But if Lou Whitaker is bitter that he's not in the Baseball Hall of Fame alongside Alan Trammell, or that his No. 1 isn't painted next to Trammell's No. 3 on the outfield brick wall at Comerica Park, he's doing a fine job of hiding it.

 Whitaker held court with reporters following Trammell's number-retirement ceremony Sunday, and he did a whole lot of smiling, laughing and joking.